ivanvorobei/SPPerspective/README.md

 ### About

-Animation of widgets from iOS 14.
+Animatable widgets from iOS 14.
 3D transform and dynamic shadow.
 [Video preview](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov).
 Also you can configure transform and shadow as you need.
 It first release, and if you have any troubles, please, create issue.

 If you like the project, don't forget to `put star ★` and follow me on GitHub: